-Pub 1212, List of Original Issue Discount Instruments helps brokers and other middlemen use Pub.
-1212 to identify publicly offered original issue discount debt instruments and to determine the amounts to be reported on Forms 1099-OID or Form 1099-INT.
+Pub 1212, Guide to Original Issue Discount (OID) Instruments - helps brokers and other middlemen to identify publicly offered original issue discount debt instruments and to determine the amounts to be reported on Forms 1099-OID or Form 1099-INT.
 It also provides owners of publicly offered OID instruments the methods of calculating the amount of OID to report on their income tax returns.
-The tables are available at www.irs.gov.
+The tables are available at IRS.gov.

-Pub 1244, Employee's Daily Record of Tips and Report to Employers - Forms 4070, 4070-A.
+Pub 1244, Employee's Daily Record of Tips and Report to Employers

+Forms 4070, 4070-A.

-Pub 1321, Special Instructions for Bona Fide Residents of Puerto Rico Who Must File a U.S. Individual Income Tax Return (Form 1040 or 1040A) - provides detailed explanations (with examples) to help bona fide residents of Puerto Rico make sure their tax benefits are allocated properly when filing their Form 1040 or 1040A.
+Pub 1321, Special Instructions for Bona Fide Residents of Puerto Rico Who Must File a U.S. Individual Income Tax Return (Form 1040 or 1040A) - provides detailed explanations (with examples) to help bona fide residents of Puerto Rico make sure their tax benefits are allocated properly when filling their Form 1040 or 1040A.